CausasComunes/propuestas/README.en.md

 ### Platform services
 This project has a couple of services.
 It has the typical frontend and backend, but also a credential management system,  [Keycloak](https://www.keycloak.org/) **4.4.0**, and a notification management service.
 All the system was successfully tested with Node **10.16.3** and Npm **6.9.0**.

+For both the backend as the frontend you should create a file named `.env` with the environment variables used for connecting with the other services (mongodb, Keycloak and notifier).
+There is a file `.env.example` as template in the root directory of both the backend and the frontend.
+You could copy this file as the new `.env` file for testing.

 #### Backend
 The backend is an API built with [Express](https://expressjs.com/) **4.17.1**.
 It also has a MongoDB **3.6.14** database.

-Yo should create a file named `.env` with the required environment variables.
-There is a file `.env.example` as template.
-You could copy this file as the new `.env` file for testing.

 To run the API, first run the DB doing `docker-compose up`.